In addition to our programs for schools and the public, SPES offers a set of online and in-person programs just for young eco-stewards!

 Below are the weekly themes.
 Click on each theme to find the event page for each week.

 Dates: March 30th – April 20th, 2022 on Wednesdays

 Welcome, group sharing, short solo activity, learning sessions from SPES, and an introduction to an optional activity for after the club!

 **We welcome youth outside the suggested age range (younger participants should be accompanied by an adult to help with tech support) but programming will be designed for 9–13 year-olds.
 Parental guidance for younger children is advised.

 Participants can join for the full four weeks (VIP Club Pass), or individual days.
-Or, book your own afterschool or other day of the week Critter Club: inquire at email@example.com.
+Or, book your own afterschool Critter Club: inquire at email@example.com.
 Click through to purchase tickets for session descriptions and to see all ticketing options.

 Critter Club In-person

 Our online Critter Clubs have been so much fun that we are now offering sessions in person.
 More information coming soon!

 Got an idea for a new club or critter club topic that has not already been offered?
 Drop us a line at firstname.lastname@example.org to discuss your idea!